If you’re planning a trip to Hot Springs Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.

 The Best Hot Springs Arkansas Spas

-Here are some spas in Hot Springs that we think are noteworthy:
+Here are some spas in Hot Springs Arkansas that we think are noteworthy:

 Thai-Me Spa: This Hot Springs spa is in downtown Hot Springs right on the strip by the historical bathhouses.
 Their spa services are affordable and people rave about their massages.
 This spa is connected to an Argentinian cafe/restaurant (hello Empanadas!) and also an oxygen bar.
 You could spend an entire day here if you want!